 Local WordPress websites have the advantage of being blazing fast and you get full control over your environment setup.
 Although there are a lot of local development environment tools that you can use, DevKinsta is definitely one of the most user-friendly options.

 If you work with WordPress websites exclusively, you should definitely give DevKinsta a try.
 Although it’s lacking in advanced functionality, it makes setting up new websites easy and it’s 100% free.

 What’s more, it’s very easy to find support if you need it.
 There’s a thorough section of the Kinsta knowledge base devoted to DevKinsta, where you can learn the basics and get advanced tips.
 If you run into any problems, you can also reach out to the DevKinsta community, and get help from a dedicated and friendly team.

-DevKinsta launched very recently, which means that its feature set is still somewhat limited.
+DevKinsta launched recently (as of the writing of this article), which means that its feature set is still somewhat limited.
 However, DevKinsta’s core functionality, which is enabling you to create local WordPress websites, works flawlessly.